GerHobbelt/owemdjee/README.md

 - **libconfig** [📁](./libconfig) [🌐](https://github.com/GerHobbelt/libconfig) -- generic config (file) reader/writer
 - **libparameters** [📁](./libparameters) [🌐](https://github.com/GerHobbelt/libparameters) -- use C++ runtime configurable typed parameters as if they were native types, while you can track read/write access/usage of each in your code sections for improved diagnostics of your application's behaviour.
 Used in enhanced tesseract, f.e.
 - **libucl** [📁](./libucl) [🌐](https://github.com/GerHobbelt/libucl) -- the configuration language called UCL - Universal Configuration Language.
 UCL is heavily infused by nginx configuration as the example of a convenient configuration system.
 However, UCL is fully compatible with JSON format and is able to parse json files.
+- **reflect-cpp** [📁](./reflect-cpp) [🌐](https://github.com/GerHobbelt/reflect-cpp) -- a C++-20 library for **fast serialization, deserialization and validation** using reflection, similar to [pydantic](https://github.com/pydantic/pydantic) in Python, [serde](https://github.com/serde-rs) in Rust, [encoding](https://github.com/golang/go/tree/master/src/encoding) in Go or [aeson](https://github.com/haskell/aeson/tree/master) in Haskell.
+As the aforementioned libraries are among the most widely used in the respective languages, reflect-cpp fills an important gap in C++ development.
+It reduces boilerplate code and increases code safety.